Hotstopper/sx5e_dividends/README.md

 Contains historical DPS values for EUROSTOXX 50 constituents, structured by ticker and year.

 **`SX5E.csv`**
 Contains firm-level accounting and market variables (EPS, FCF per share, revenue growth, etc.), aligned to the same panel.
 Used as input features for the XGBoost residual-learning model.

 ## Forecasting
 ### **ARIMA (`arima.ipynb`)**

-- Conducts **rolling one-step-ahead forecasts** of DPS for each ticker using univariate ARIMA models.
+- Conducts **rolling one-step-ahead forecasts** of DPS for each ticker using a univariate ARIMA (1,1,2) models trained on the previous 10 years.
-- Model selection is automated via AIC minimisation.
 - Generates per-ticker and aggregate metrics (MAE, RMSE, MAPE).
 - Saves forecasts to `results/arima_rolling_by_ticker.csv` and evaluation summaries to `results/arima_evaluation_metrics.csv`.
 - Produces `results/arima_forecast.png`, a distribution of ARIMA forecast percentage errors.